QuantumNovice/awesome-civil-engineering/README.md

 - Geospatial Modelling Environment (GME) - GIS software for environmental and ecological modeling
 - Cesium - Open source platform for 3D geospatial mapping

+## Environmental Engineering

+- [Wastewater Collection System Modeling Software (CSSM)](https://www.innovyze.com/products/collection-system-modeling) - A software used for the analysis and design of wastewater collection systems.
+- [WaterGEMS](https://www.bentley.com/en/products/product-line/water-and-wastewater) - A hydraulic and water quality modeling software for water distribution systems.
+- [StormCAD](https://www.bentley.com/en/products/product-line/water-and-wastewater) - A software for the design and analysis of stormwater conveyance systems.
+- [EPANET](https://www.epa.gov/water-research/epanet) - An open-source software tool for the analysis of water distribution systems.
+- [PCSWMM](https://www.innovyze.com/products/pc-swmm) - A software for the analysis of urban runoff, combined sewer overflows, and sanitary sewer systems.
+- [Air dispersion modeling software](https://www.enviro.space/products/air-dispersion-modeling-software) - A software used to simulate the dispersion of air pollutants from point, area, and line sources.

+- [AQUATOX](https://www.epa.gov/water-research/aquatox) - a software for modeling the ecological effects of stressors, such as pollutants, on aquatic ecosystems.

+- [SWMM5](https://www.epa.gov/water-research/storm-water-management-model-swmm) - a software for the design and analysis of stormwater management systems.

 ## Project Management

 - Procore - A cloud-based construction project management platform that offers a range of tools for project management, document management, and communication.